digitalrebar/doc/development/dev_env/README.rst

 .. _dev_guide_docker:

-While you can always use `docker exec -it compose_rebar_api_1 bash` to get into the API container, here are some handy cheats that you can use to do routine tasks inside the API container:
+While `docker exec -it compose_rebar_api_1 bash` can always be used to get into the API container, here are some handy cheats that can be used to do routine tasks inside the API container:

 * Tail Logs: ``docker exec -it compose_rebar_api_1 tail -f /var/log/rebar/production.log``
 * Open Rails Console (to test models & database direct): ``docker exec -it compose_rebar_api_1 /opt/digitalrebar/core/bin/rebar_console``